 A detection instrument is required when acquiring data using TracQ Basic.
 A monochromator is optional, as other light sources (a laser, etc.) may be used.
 Before launching TracQ Basic, the instruments to be used must be connected to the computer, their drivers functioning correctly (if USB), and the instruments switched on.
 If only a monochromator is installed, the software functionality is limited to loading scans and adjusting monochromator parameters, such as calibration factors, shutter status, etc.

-When starting the software for the first time, prompts will appear to select the instrument libraries as show in Figure 38:
+When starting the software for the first time, prompts will appear to select the instrument libraries (Fig. 38).